Why Accessibility Matters in Web Development

 - Robust: Web content must be compatible with current and future user agents and assistive technologies.

 Each principle has a number of guidelines that explain the goals and provide success criteria and techniques for meeting them.
-The success criteria are organized into three levels of conformance: A (lowest), AA (medium), and AAA (highest).
+The success criteria are organised into three levels of conformance: A (lowest), AA (medium), and AAA (highest).

-To make your websites accessible, you should aim to meet at least level AA of WCAG 2.0.
+To make your websites accessible, you should aim to meet at least level AA of WCAG 2.2.

 This means that you need to consider various aspects of web development, such as: